eldruin/apds9960-rs/README.md

 - Enable/disable the sensor.
 See: `enable()`.
 - Enable/disable delay between proximity and / or color / ambient light cycles.
 See: `enable_wait()`.
 - Enable/disable long delay between proximity and / or color / ambient light cycles.
 See: `enable_wait_long()`.
+- Set the waiting time between proximity and / or color / ambient light cycles.
+See: `set_wait_time()`.
 - Proximity:
     - Enable/disable the proximity sensor.
 See: `enable_proximity()`.
     - Enable/disable proximity interrupt generation.
 See: `enable_proximity_interrupts()`.